 4 At the beginning of his article (p.
-429), Björn writes: "Hér skal t.d. ekki andmælt beint peirri ríkjandi skoðun, að hinn aðaltextinn að Flóamannas., B-gerðin [i.e. LV], muni víða orðinn eitthvað orðfleiri en frumsagan var."
+429), Björn writes: "Hér skal t.d. ekki andmælt beint þeirri ríkjandi skoðun, að hinn aðaltextinn að Flóamannas., B-gerðin [i.e. LV], muni víða orðinn eitthvað orðfleiri en frumsagan var."
 One wonders if Björn implies that there are reasons to believe that LV has been lengthened, and what those reasons might be.
 I have noted signs which suggest, if anything, that LV itself may have been shortened (cf. pp. 199, 214 and note 32 below).

-b It must be regarded as a coincidence that a disproportionately large number of cases where SV seems superior to LV (see e.g. pp. 209, 228 and 232 below) are found in the dreams of the saga.
+and note 32 below).
+The LV itself may have been shoteshed (or pp. 199) 24 and note 32 below).
+It must be regarded as a coincidence that a disproportionately large number of cases where SV seems superior to LV (see e.g. pp. 209, 228 and 232 below) are found in the dreams of the saga.

 The text of SV given differs slightly and occasionally from that of Finnur Jónsson in Fló, 1932 for reasons I hope soon to present elsewhere.
-Two of the divergences are commented upon in notes 8 and 9.
+Two of the divergences are commented upon in notes 8 and a.